Cruz3196/josecruzdev/README.md

 This project is responsive and has dark and light mode toggle.
 Also, the email functionality does work in which I used Gmail's as the service provide.

 ## Running the project
-In order to run this project, you would first need to git clone.
-Once the project has been cloned in the main directory ```run npm run build``` this will generate "dist" folder in the frontend.
+In order to run this project, you would first need to '''git clone'''.
+Once the project has been cloned; navigate to the main directory and run '''npm run build``` this will generate "dist" folder in the frontend.

 ### Disable the content security policy (CSP)
 In both the dist/index.html and frontend/index.html files, comment out the following line: